MushroomEternalV2/Releases/README.md

 ### Automatic Mode 🤖

 **Automatic mode** allows the mod to take care of everything.
-It will scan the Auction House in real-time, identifying and purchasing items that meet your preset criteria without any input from you.
-This "AFK Sniping" feature allows you to generate profit passively while you do other in-game activities or even step away from the game. 🛏️
+It will scan the Auction House in real-time, identifying and purchasing items that meet your preset criteria without any input from you at zero delay.
+This "AFK Sniping" feature allows you to generate profit passively, and snipe underpriced items, while you do other in-game activities or even step away from the game. 🛏️

 ## Best Practices for AH Flipping 📈